PoliticalGraveyard.com

 Sawyer, W. Robert — of Stockton, San Joaquin County, Calif.
 Republican.
 Alternate delegate to Republican National Convention from California, 1964.
 Still living as of 1964.

 Sawyer, W. Whitney — of Macomb County, Mich.
 Republican.
-Candidate in primary for delegate to Michigan state constitutional convention from Macomb County 3rd District, 1961; candidate for Michigan state house of representatives from Macomb County 3rd District, 1962.
+Candidate for delegate to Michigan state constitutional convention from Macomb County 3rd District, 1961; candidate for Michigan state house of representatives from Macomb County 3rd District, 1962.
 Still living as of 1962.

 Sawyer, Whitney See W. Whitney Sawyer